BlueBrain/CoreNeuron/README.md

 * [PGI OpenACC Compiler >=19.0](https://www.pgroup.com/resources/accel.htm) [Optional, for GPU support]
 * [CUDA Toolkit >=6.0](https://developer.nvidia.com/cuda-toolkit-60) [Optional, for GPU support]

-In addition to this, you will need other [NEURON dependencies](https://github.com/neuronsimulator/nrn) like Python, Flex, Bison etc.
+In addition to this, you will need other [NEURON dependencies](https://github.com/neuronsimulator/nrn) such as Python, Flex, Bison etc.

 ## Installation

-CoreNEURON is now integrated into development version of NEURON simulator.
-If you are a NEURON user, preferred way to install CoreNEURON is to enable extra build options during NEURON installation as follows:
+CoreNEURON is now integrated into the development version of the NEURON simulator.
+If you are a NEURON user, the preferred way to install CoreNEURON is to enable extra build options during NEURON installation as follows:

-1. Clone latest version of NEURON:
+1. Clone the latest version of NEURON:

   ```
   git clone https://github.com/neuronsimulator/nrn